Appenzeller Cheese vs Burrata Cheese

 Appenzeller's texture can be described as "firm".
 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".

-Appenzeller Cheese has a piquant, tangy flavor.
-Burrata Cheese has a mild, lactic flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Burrata Cheese has a mild, lactic taste.

 Appearance and Aging